Formats

 DataAxesFormats.Formats.format_axis_vector Function

-Implement fetching the unique names of the entries of some axis of format .
+Implement fetching the unique names of the entries of some axis of format , together with a per-item CacheGroup describing how the returned vector should be cached.

 This trusts that we have a read lock on the data set, and that the axis exists in format .